osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 ### Authorization code best practices

-1. Use authorization code clients in web applications or with services where users must be authenticated, and it is not possible to store a client secret securely.
+1. Use authorization code clients in web applications or with services where users must be authenticated and it is not possible to store a client secret securely.

 1. Because refresh tokens are not generated in this flow, web applications should use an iframe to request a new token before the existing token expires.
 Otherwise, the user will have to explicitly log in again to get a new token once their token expires.